Xander Bogaerts' defense isn't so bad ... is it?

 Emanski, the eminent youth baseball coach who stressed the fundamentals of defense in his series of often-advertised instructional videos in the 1990s, couldn't have taught it better.

 Yet after that game, in which Bogaerts also sailed a high throw to first base on a routine play, he still ranked among the worst defensive shortstops in baseball according to advanced metrics.
-Through Tuesday night, the 24-year-old graded at 0.6 runs below league average in ultimate zone rating, as calculated by Fangraphs.
-Defensive runs saved, a measurement developed by Baseball Info Solutions, painted an even harsher picture.
-Bogaerts rated six runs worse than average, 23rd among 24 qualified shortstops.
-Only the St. Louis Cardinals' Aledmys Diaz was worse.
+The 24-year-old grades at 0.6 runs below league average in ultimate zone rating, as calculated by Fangraphs.
+Defensive runs saved, a measurement developed by Baseball Info Solutions, paints an even harsher picture.
+Bogaerts rates six runs worse than average, 23rd among 24 qualified shortstops.
+Only the St. Louis Cardinals' Aledmys Diaz is worse.

 The numbers seem incongruous with the old-fashioned eye test.
 Scouts who watch Bogaerts often concur that he's hardly the best defensive shortstop in the majors, but he's far from one of the worst.
 He also appears to have improved in the past few years, not regressed, as some metrics indicate.